Home / Coffee Knowledge / Good water for coffee – the ultimate coffee water guide

 Mineral water as coffee water

 Who hasn't experienced this?
-You're on vacation and want to brew a delicious cup of coffee.
+You're on vacation and want to brew delicious coffee.
 Your hand grinder and your favorite beans are ready.
-But the tap water tastes like chlorine or has an unpleasant smell, and the coffee tastes bad.
+But the tap water tastes like chlorine or smells unpleasant, and the coffee doesn't taste good.

-Mineral water from the supermarket may be the solution.
-But the information on the bottle is confusing.
-What do sulfate and chloride have to do with my total water hardness?
-How do I determine the total water hardness to find the right water for my coffee?
+Mineral water from the supermarket can be the solution.
+But the information on the bottle is overwhelming.
+What do sulfate and chloride have to do with my total hardness?
+How do I find out the total hardness to find the right coffee water?

 Our mineral water calculator can help you.
-Essentially, you only need three values: calcium, magnesium, and bicarbonate.
+In principle, you only need three values: calcium, magnesium, and hydrogen carbonate.

-Mineral water bottles usually indicate the total mineralization in mg/L. This allows us to calculate the German hardness.
-Calcium is heavier than magnesium but lighter than bicarbonate.
+On mineral water bottles, the total mineralization in mg/L is usually given.
+With this, we can calculate the German hardness.
+Calcium is heavier than magnesium but lighter than hydrogen carbonate.

-Read the mg/L for calcium, magnesium, and bicarbonate from your water bottle and enter it into the formula.
-The derivation is below for anyone interested.
+Read the mg/L from your water bottle for calcium, magnesium, and hydrogen carbonate and enter them into the formula.
+Further below, for those interested, the derivation.

 Example Volvic: